neurohackademy/nh2021-curriculum/git-and-github/01-local.md

 (i.e. the one that Git will bring by default whenever it wants us to provide some information).

 You can choose any editor available on your system.
-For the purpose of this session we'll assume you're on the course JupyterHub and use *nano*, which is a relatively straightforward text editor:
+For the purpose of this session we'll assume you're on the course JupyterHub and use *nano*, a very simple text editor:

 ~~~
 $ git config --global core.editor nano